NimaBoscarino/Redliner/README.md

 **Leaflet Redliner** (new edition)
 ----------------

-Redliner is an application that allows the user to create markups on a Leaflet map.
+Redliner is a web application that allows the user to create markups on a Leaflet map.

 ### Features:
 * Mark a location or area